 Color Filter Options

 The various color filter editors share a number of options.
-A few of the color filters may not use all of these options, due to the simplicity of the filter.
+Some of the color filters may not use all of these options, due to the specifics of the filter.

 - Preset - available in most color filter editor, is used to create new color filter presets and to recall from existing presets.
 Color filter presets can be created to facilitate the reuse of color filter options.
 The color filter presets can also be accessed from the Presets panel.